 Fixed, built-in bookshelves are another option for a home library and are a great way to utilise an unused corner wall space.
-Here, a small home library beside a window forms a chic little home office, styled up with a marble-topped desk countertop, mid-century wishbone chair and vintage rug.
+A small home library beside a window can form a chic little home office.
+Luxe it up with a marble-topped desk countertop, mid-century wishbone chair and vintage rug.

 3. Line a hallway